-The Persley Den Woodside Masterplan was first produced prior to the adoption of the Aberdeen City and Shire Strategic Development Plan 2020 and the Aberdeen Local Development Plan 2022.
+The Persley Den Woodside Masterplan was first produced prior to the adoption of National Planning Framework 4 and the Aberdeen Local Development Plan 2023.
 However the document remains valid, and the guidance derived from this still informs the City Council's decisions on such development in Aberdeen.

-Any queries concerning the text of the document should be directed to Planning (01224 523470 or pi@aberdeencity.gov.uk) for clarification.
+Any queries concerning the text of the document should be directed to Planning (01224 053 746 or pi@aberdeencity.gov.uk) for clarification.

-'A northern linear suburb of Aberdeen drawn out along the south bank of the River Don between Old Aberdeen and Bucksburn, Woodside developed as a separate mill village from the late 18th century in association with cotton spinning, bleaching, papermaking, iron founding and the Aberdeenshire Canal, which gave the settlement its linear morphology."
+'A northern linear suburb of Aberdeen drawn out along the south bank of the River Don between Old Aberdeen and Bucksburn, Woodside developed as a separate mill village from the late 18th century in association with cotton spinning, bleaching, papermaking, iron founding and the Aberdeenshire Canal, which gave the settlement its linear morphology.'